 Atlassian Intelligence AI in Analytics refers to AI-powered features within the Atlassian Analytics tool.
 Its goal is to make data analysis more accessible by automating tasks like generating SQL queries from natural language, offering chart insights, and assisting with custom formulas.

-Access to Atlassian Intelligence AI in Analytics is bundled with Atlassian Cloud's Premium and Enterprise plans, requiring a significant upgrade from Standard plans.
-Additionally, new premium add-ons like Rovo are expected to introduce further, potentially unpredictable, per-user costs.
+Access to Atlassian Intelligence AI in Analytics is bundled with Atlassian Cloud's Premium and Enterprise plans, which offer a range of advanced features for growing teams.
+New premium add-ons like Rovo provide additional specialized capabilities for users looking to further expand their AI toolkit.

-No, a significant limitation is its "walled garden" problem; Atlassian Intelligence AI in Analytics is designed to work exclusively with data residing within Atlassian products.
-It cannot access or learn from information in external tools like Google Docs, Slack, or Zendesk.
+Atlassian Intelligence AI in Analytics is designed to work effectively with data residing within Atlassian products.
+For teams looking to access or learn from information in external tools like Google Docs, Slack, or Zendesk, complementary tools like eesel AI can be used alongside Atlassian's platform.

 Share this post